 Acceptance in the context of the Land Registration etc. (Scotland) Act 2012 ("the 2012 Act") means acceptance onto the register rather than into the application record.
 Therefore, acceptance occurs when registration is complete.

 Rejection in the context of the 2012 Act can occur at any stage in the registration process.
 There is no longer a distinction between a rejection upon receipt of an application and a "cancellation" at a later stage in the process.
-Both will be rejections for the purposes of the 2012 Act and a rejection fee of £30 will be charged.
+Both will be rejections for the purposes of the 2012 Act.

 In terms of section 40(1), the Keeper must notify both the applicant and the granter of each deed that is submitted for registration or, as will be the case for the majority of applications, their respective agents.
 Section 40(1)(c) relates to applications received under the prescriptive claimant provisions.
 In those cases, the notification of acceptance or rejection must be made to those parties already notified of receipt of the application under section 45(1).